🦷 DIY Remineralizing Toothpaste

 What to Do Next:

-If your enamel corrosion is minor (surface-level erosion), using hydroxyapatite toothpaste, bentonite clay, and proper nutrition may help remineralize it.
-If the damage is more severe (visible corrosion, sensitivity, rough texture), seeing a dentist for professional remineralization treatments or bonding may be necessary.
+If your enamel corrosion is minor (surface-level erosion), using microcrystalline hydroxyapatite toothpaste, bentonite clay, and proper nutrition may help remineralize it.
+If the damage is more severe (visible corrosion, sensitivity, rough texture), consulting a dentist for professional remineralization treatments or bonding may be necessary.